 Another user shared, “Let [the cupcakes] cool in the tray on a cooling rack.
 Since they're already in cupcake papers they don't stick… so when they are fully cooled to room temp, you can put some plastic wrap on them and pop them in the freezer.

-“For frosting…, I always whip the room temperature butter until it's very fluffy and at least doubles in volume (don't rush this step!)
+“For frosting…, I always whip the room temperature butter until it’s very fluffy and at least doubles in volume (don’t rush this step!)
 And then put vanilla extract (the better the quality, like the brown stuff, the better the flavor.
-Can use almond extra here and other types too, there's so many!)
+Can use almond extra here and other types too; there are so many!)
 And a pinch of salt.
-When adding powdered sugar, do it in one cup increments and TASTE it as you go.
+When adding powdered sugar, do it in one-cup increments and TASTE it as you go.
 I usually do half of what the recipe calls for…!

 “If adding color, use gel coloring: the liquid kind (like the ones I used for Easter eggs growing up) will change the consistency of the frosting… Happy baking.”